calchiwo/twitterxscraper/README.md

 I built this because i wanted to a few things properly like,

-- How scraping actually works in the real world
+- how scraping actually works in the real world
-- How to deal with dynamic pages like X
+- how to deal with dynamic pages like X
-- How to structure a Python project properly
+- how to structure a Python project properly
-- How to avoid hardcoding and build something reusable
+- how to avoid hardcoding and build something reusable

 ## What it can do